piassa157/conexaoNodeSQL/README.md

 # conexaoNodeSQL
-This code connect node with sql server.
+This is a beafitul code conect Node.js with SQL